yesodweb/serversession/README.md

     timeout resolution is set to 10 minutes.

+## Session data types

+The `serversession` family is generalized with respect to the session data type.
+We provide `SessionMap`, a `newtype` of `Map Text ByteString`, that is guaranteed to work with every backend and frontend.
+However, you're able to create a custom data type and use it as well, as long as you implement the typeclasses needed by your backend and frontend.

+The storage backends support basically anything they're able to serialize.
+The `persistent` backend accepts anything that can be used as a `persistent` field.
+The `acid-state` backend accepts anything that can be serialized via `SafeCopy`.
+The `redis` backend accepts anything that can be stored as a Redis hash.

+The frontends unfortunately are quite more limited.
+Yesod insists that sessions be `Map`s of `Text` to `ByteString`, while Snap insists on `Map`s of `Text` to `Text`.
+The `wai-session` package allows any types of keys and values, but still expect a map.
+Until the frameworks get generalized as well, it's a bit difficult to take advantage of custom session data types.

 ## Current limitations

 These limitations may be addressed in the future.
 Right now,